-You might’ve quickly completed the credit app with financing partner Citizens One only to be confronted with a disappointing message: “Not approved for financing.”
+The iPhone Xs and Xs Max cost anywhere from $999 to $1,449 — that can be a real sticker shock for some.
+And if you don’t have the savings to cover these pricey phones, you might have quickly completed the credit app with financing partner Citizens One only to be confronted with a disappointing message: “Not approved for financing.”

-Option 1: A personal loan with fast turnaround.
+Option 1: A personal loan with fast turnaround

 - Good for those who want financing with $0 down payment and more flexibility.

 A personal loan is a general-use financing tool that you can use to cover any large expense.
 Unlike phone-specific financing, you can apply for personal loan amounts of $1,000 to $50,000 and use the funds to pay for must-have accessories as well.
-Go ahead and add $500 extra for wireless headphones, a phone case or a charging base.
+Go ahead and add $500 extra for wireless headphones, a phone case and a charging base.